-- FCS 1233 PRINCIPLES OF NUTRITION A study of nutrients required for growth and optimal health emphasizing recommended nutrient intake, food selection, digestion, absorption, transport, metabolism, and function.
-Three semester hours credit. - FCS 1253 NUTRITION A lecture course covering the nutrients for normal growth and reducing the risks of major chronic diseases, and applied to the selection of food for ingestion, the processes of digestion, assimilation, absorption, metabolism, and the applications for healthcare providers.
+- FCS 1233 PRINCIPLES OF NUTRITION This course is a study of nutrients required for growth and optimal health emphasizing recommended nutrient intake, food selection, digestion, absorption, transport, metabolism, and function.
+Three semester hours credit. - FCS 1253 NUTRITION This course is a lecture course covering the nutrients for normal growth and reducing the risks of major chronic diseases, and applied to the selection of food for ingestion, the processes of digestion, assimilation, absorption, metabolism, and the applications for healthcare providers.
 Three lecture hours.
 Three semester hours credit.